-Breakfast, Lunch & Dinner: For those arriving in Westport the day before the outing, we will enjoy a sit-down dinner in Westport on Friday night.
+Breakfast, Lunch & Dinner: For those arriving in Westport the day before the outing, dinner options are available in Westport on Friday night.
 Since we are beginning our birding day quite early on Saturday morning, a basic breakfast of mixed-fruit, yogurt and granola is one idea of what to prepare for yourself.
 Please prepare a basic field lunch, with plenty of liquids and snacks, for our birding tour on Saturday.

 Activity Scale: 4/5.
 Though we will begin our day by birding by car, in the afternoon we will be hiking rugged terrain in Frontenac Park.
 I recommend that participants signing up for this tour be prepared for somewhat arduous hiking, and have an interest in birding by foot.

 Accommodations: Westport Station Motel, on Friday night.
 You must book your own accommodations; please notify me once you’ve booked: http://www.westportstationmotel.com/rates.htm